thunderkeys/FilamATrix/README.md

 ## AFC Configuration

-Now that Filametrix-BT is installed, we need to configure the AFC software for the locations to actuate the cutter arm.
+Now that Filametrix-BT is installed, we need to configure the [AFC Klipper Add-On](https://github.com/ArmoredTurtle/AFC-Klipper-Add-On) for the locations to actuate the cutter arm.

 - Home all printer axes (e.g., using G28)
 - Use mainsail/fluidd/etc controls to jog the toolhead near the cutting pin.
 This will likely be near X minimum (e.g. X=15-20) and Y maximum if installed in the default location.